WPI160.02Fraud—Burden of Proof

 NOTE ON USE

-Use this instruction when the jury has not been given WPI 21.01, Meaning of Burden of Proof—Preponderance of the Evidence.
-If there is an alternative claim involving preponderance of the evidence so that WPI 21.01 is also given, use WPI 160.03, Fraud—Burden of Proof—Combined with Preponderance of Evidence, instead of this instruction.
+Use this instruction when the jury has not been given WPI 21.01 (Meaning of Burden of Proof—Preponderance of the Evidence).
+If there is an alternative claim involving preponderance of the evidence so that WPI 21.01 (Meaning of Burden of Proof—Preponderance of the Evidence) is also given, use WPI 160.03 (Fraud—Burden of Proof—Combined with Preponderance of Evidence), instead of this instruction.